GCEL/Notes-and-tutorials/virtualbox-share-data.md

 1. Click the little `add` icon under Shared Folders, and navigate to where you created the `virtual` folder on the Host OS file system.
 Give the folder the same name.
 You may wish to check the `Auto-mount` and `Make permanent` options here to auto mount the folder (this does not always work, but you can try it.)

-2. Create a folder with the same name on the guest os:
+2. Create a folder **with the same name** on the **guest machine**:

 ```
 mkdir ~/virtual
 ```
-(creates a folder called `virtual` in the guest OS home directory.
-(You can put it somewhere else if you like).
+_(This creates a folder called `virtual` in the guest OS home directory.
+(You can put it somewhere else if you like))._

-### Extra steps if folder does not automatically appear in the Ubuntu guest OS
+### Extra steps if the shared folder does not automatically appear in the Ubuntu guest OS

+First, try rebooting the guest machine just to make sure this is the case.

-3. If the folder is not automatically mounted in Ubuntu, we need to mount the folder on the guest OS (Ubuntu).
-(You may need to reboot the guest OS here if the shared drive does not automatically appear).
+3. If the folder is not automatically mounted in Ubuntu, we need to mount the folder on the guest OS manually.

 ```
 sudo mount -t vboxsf virtual ~/virtual
 ```
 In this example, we are mounting the virtual folder on the host to `~/virtual`, the folder we just created a second ago.

-If you want to mount the folder without root ownership (so you don't have to type `sudo` every time to modify it, you can mount it with:
+If you want to mount the folder without root ownership (so you don't have to type `sudo` every time to modify it), you can mount it with:

 ```
 sudo mount -t vboxsf -D uid=1000, gid=1000, virtual ~/virtual